JustinShenk/learnthestructure/README.md

 `from learnthestructure import LearnTheStructure`
 `bn = LearnTheStructure()`

-What is the probability that cancer within an instance is malignant given that BareNuclei has a value of 10?
+What is the probability that a patient's cancer is malignant given that Bare Nuclei has a value of 10?

 `evidence = dict(BareNuclei=10)`